aws-controllers-k8s/community/templates/crossplane/README.md

 ```

 Then you will need to run `go generate ./...` in `provider-dir` so that `kubebuiler`
-and other generation tools can generate the rest of machinerty for CRDs and Crossplane.
+and other generation tools can generate the rest of machinery for CRDs and Crossplane.